The U.S. Trade Deficit and How It Hurts the Economy

 The Critical Drivers of the America's Trade Imbalance

 In 2017, the total U.S. trade deficit was $566 billion.
 It imported $2.895 trillion of goods and services while exporting $2.329 trillion.
 The deficit is higher than in 2013 when it was $478 billion.
 One reason is because the dollar strengthened 28 percent between 2014 and 2016.
 A strong dollar makes imports cheaper and exports more expensive.

 President Trump wants to reduce these deficits with protectionist measures.
-In March 2018, announced he would impose he would impose a 25 percent tariff on steel imports and a 10 percent tariff on aluminum.
-It came a month after he imposed tariffs and quotas on imported solar panels and washing machines.
-The stock market fell, as analysts worried Trump's actions might start a trade war.
+In March 2018, he announced he would impose a 25 percent tariff on steel imports and a 10 percent tariff on aluminum.
+On July 6, Trump's tariffs went into effect.
+China, the European Union, Mexico, and Canada have announced retaliatory tariffs.

 Consumer Products and Autos Drive the Trade Deficit